DomenicoTanzarella/predictingEuro24winner/README.md

 #### Rationale

 Machine Learning is at the peak of the hype cycle, but still hard to understand for most people.
-Conversely, Soccer is an extremely popular, followed and well understood sport
+Conversely, Soccer is an extremely popular, followed and well understood sport.

-Leveraging people interest in this popular sport and the Hype of Machine Learning, my goal is to drive more interest into technologies like ML and AI by providing a fun example of ML application in a popular field.
+Leveraging people interest in this popular sport and the Hype of Machine Learning, my goal is to drive more learning into technologies like ML and AI by providing a fun example of ML application in a popular field.

 #### Research Question